inkarkat/vim-UnconditionalPaste/README.md

     let g:UnconditionalPaste_EmptySeparatorPattern = '\s'

 By default, the gSp mapping does not add an empty line on a side that already just consists of whitespace.
-You can make other lines (e.g. those just having an opening { or closing } brace) be considered empty by tweaking the regular expression in :
+You can make other lines be considered empty by tweaking the regular expression:

     let g:UnconditionalPaste_EmptyLinePattern = '^\s*$'

+For some cases (like avoiding an empty line when pasting inside a { ... }
+block) it matters whether the line is above or below the paste.
+Instead of a single pattern, you can pass a List of two patterns there; the first one applies to lines above the paste (so it could match a { if you don't want an empty line when pasting after it, but you do want an empty line when pasting before it), the second applies to lines below the paste:

+    let g:UnconditionalPaste_EmptyLinePattern = ['^\s*{\?$', '^\s*}\?$']

 By default, the g\\p and i\_CTRL-R\_CTRL-\\ mappings escape backslashes.
 You can change that (e.g. to also escape double quotes), or add more variants: